 Squadrons wishing to display items which could be regarded as unconventional in shape or requiring special items of equipment are to advise their Group Education Commissioner who will advise the specific nature of the requirement to the Education Competition Staff at least four weeks prior to the competition.

-Entries are to be made on the Education Display and Essay Entry Form (Form D) and forwarded to the relevant Group Education Commissioner by Saturday 3 September 2016.
-Entries are required from all units, including from those that do not wish to enter the competition, to ensure that all squadrons are accounted for.
-The Group Education Commissioners then have until Saturday 10 September 2016 to pass all entries to the Federal Education Commissioner.
-Late entries may be accepted at the discretion of the Federal Education Commissioner.
+Entries are to be made on the Education Display and Essay Entry Form (Form D) and forwarded to the relevant Group Education Commissioner by Sunday 26 August 2018.
+The Group Education Commissioners then have until Sunday 2 September 2018 to pass all entries to OC Education Competitions.
+Late entries may be accepted at the discretion of the OC Education Competitions.

 Electricity is available in the display area however squadrons shall provide their own extension cords and power boards where required.

 Displays shall be erected and dismantled by squadron personnel.

 On Sunday 23 September 2018 arrangements will be made for the display area to be open from 0700 hours for the erection of displays.
 All displays must be erected for judging by 0900 hours – Units arising from rural areas and interstate excepted.

 Displays are to be disassembled and removed from the display area following the Ceremonial Parade and Presentations.